-After 25 seasons as Principal Clarinet of the Minnesota Orchestra, BURT HARA joins the Los Angeles Philharmonic as the new Associate Principal Clarinet.
-He has served as Principal Clarinet of the Philadelphia Orchestra and the Alabama Symphony Orchestra, and has also performed with the New York Philharmonic, the Saint Louis Symphony, the Saint Paul Chamber Orchestra, the Baltimore Symphony, and the Seattle Symphony.
+After 25 seasons as Principal Clarinet of the Minnesota Orchestra, BURT HARA joined the Los Angeles Philharmonic as Associate Principal Clarinet in 2013.
+He has served as Principal Clarinet of the Philadelphia Orchestra and the Alabama Symphony Orchestra, and has been a guest Principal Clarinet with the Chicago Symphony, the New York Philharmonic, the Saint Louis Symphony, the Saint Paul Chamber Orchestra, the Baltimore Symphony, and the Seattle Symphony.

 At the age of 14 Hara made his solo debut with the Los Angeles Philharmonic.
 A frequent soloist with the Minnesota Orchestra, Hara has also soloed with the Philadelphia Orchestra, the Tucson Symphony, the Alabama Symphony, Aspen Chamber Symphony, Cedar Rapids Symphony, the Quad Cities Symphony, the Fargo-Moorhead Symphony, and the Monterey Symphony.